Lawrence Scarpa: Honors and awards

-Early in his career, Scarpa completed many National AIA award-winning office projects.
+Early in his career, Scarpa completed many projects that received the National AIA award.

 In 2004, the Architectural League of New York selected Scarpa as an "Emerging Voice" in architecture.

 His work has been exhibited at the National Building Museum in Washington, D.C., the Museum of Contemporary Art, Los Angeles, and at other venues worldwide.
 He was featured in Newsweek and in a segment on The Oprah Winfrey Show.
 In 2009, Interior Design magazine honored him with its Lifetime Achievement Award.

 In 2010, his firm, Pugh + Scarpa, received the American Institute of Architects Firm Award, the highest award given to an architectural firm.
 He was also elected to be a Fellow of the American Institute of Architects in 2010.

 In 2014, Brooks + Scarpa were the recipients of the Smithsonian Cooper-Hewitt National Design Museum Award in Architecture.
 In 2015, Scarpa received the American Institute of Architects California Council (AIACC) Lifetime Achievement Award.
 In 2018, he received the National American Institute of Architects Collaborative Achievement Award and the Gold Medal in Architecture from the American Institute of Architects Los Angeles Chapter.

 He was the recipient of the 2022 AIA Gold Medal by the American Institute of Architects.
 As the institute's highest award, the Gold Medal honors an individual or pair whose significant body of work has had a lasting influence on the theory and practice of architecture.

 In 2024, he received a Gold Medal in Tau Sigma Delta (an architecture honor society); the medal is presented by the Association of Collegiate Schools of Architecture.